 Deadlines and Notice of Decision:

 Our Master of Social Work Program is available to begin in Fall semesters only.
-The application deadline is February 1st of each year.
+The application deadline for Fall 2022 admission is February 1.

 Notice of acceptance will occur on or around April 15th for study beginning the following September.